particle-iot/docs/src/content/reference/discontinued/cellular/us-2g-3g-sunset.md

 ### T-Mobile

-- T-Mobile 2G will shut down December 2022, though there are some unofficial reports that this deadline may be extended.
+- T-Mobile 2G will shut down by April 2, 2024.
+This deadline is not expected to be extended again.
 - T-Mobile 3G shutdown started in January 2021 and is substantially complete as of June 2022.